Tanner Reif

 Tanner Richard Reif (born September 9, 2005) is an American professional stock car racing driver.
-He competes full-time in the ARCA Menards Series West, driving the No. 16 Chevrolet SS for Bill McAnally Racing, and part-time in the ARCA Menards Series, driving the No. 16 Chevrolet SS for the same team.
+He last competed full-time in the ARCA Menards Series West, driving the No. 13 Toyota Camry for Central Coast Racing, and part-time in the ARCA Menards Series, driving the No. 13 Toyota Camry for the same team.

 Racing career

 Late models

 Reif would drive full-time in the 51FIFTY Jr. Late Model Series at Madera Speedway in 2019, where he would earn several wins.
 That same year, he would attempt to race in the SRL Southwest Tour at the Las Vegas Motor Speedway Bullring, but would fail to qualify for it.
 He would return for 2020, only to drive for one race at the Irwindale Event Center.
 He finished 23rd due to a suspension issue.

-He would make 12 starts in the NASCAR Advance Auto Parts Weekly Series in 2020, racing at Irwindale.
+Reif would make twelve starts in the NASCAR Advance Auto Parts Weekly Series in 2020, racing at Irwindale.
 He earned one win, ten top tens, and four top fives, and finished 8th in the standings.
 He drove at Tucson Speedway in 2021 for three races, getting one win, three top tens, and two top-fives.
 He won at the Las Vegas Motor Speedway Bullring later that season.
 He would eventually drive full time in the SRL Southwest Tour in 2021.
-He earned eight top tens and four top-fives in 11 races and finished fourth in the standings.
+He earned eight top tens and four top-fives in eleven races and finished fourth in the standings.

 ARCA Menards Series West

 On January 28, 2022, Reif would sign with Sunrise Ford Racing, to drive full time in the 2022 ARCA Menards Series West.
 He will be driving the 9 car, which was previously driven by Jake Drew in 2021.
 Reif would get his first career West Series win at Irwindale Speedway, after getting the pole and leading every lap.
 He earned his second win at Evergreen Speedway, the 1,000th ARCA West race, after passing his teammate, Jake Drew, with 23 laps to go.

 On February 2, 2023, Bill McAnally Racing announced that Reif will drive their No. 16 car full-time in the 2023 season.

+On January 8, 2025, Central Coast Racing announced that Reif will drive their No. 13 car full-time in the 2025 season.
+Reif would get his third career win at Tucson, after saving his tires late in the race.

 Personal life

-Tanner's younger brother, Tyler Reif, also races late models.
+Tanner's younger brother, Tyler Reif, races full-time in the ARCA Menards Series East, driving the No. 23 Chevrolet SS for Sigma Performance Services.
+Tyler has also competed in late models.
 They were both runner-ups in the 2019 51FIFTY Jr. Late Model Series.
-Tyler currently competes in the SRL SPEARS Southwest Tour, and is scheduled to make his ARCA Menards Series West debut at the Las Vegas Motor Speedway Bullring on October 14.
+Tyler also previosuly competed in the SRL SPEARS Southwest Tour, and made his ARCA Menards Series West debut at the Las Vegas Motor Speedway Bullring in 2022.